 Growing Conditions for Echeveria

 Echeverias make ideal potted plants, but will also thrive in the ground.
-They need soil that drains quickly.
-This helps prevent moisture from rotting the roots.
-Many growers will create their own potting mix.
+They need potting soil mix that drains quickly.
+Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.

-These succulents like full sun.
-However, try to avoid these 2 things: drastic sunlight changes and summer afternoon full sun.
-Dramatic changes in lighting can stress plants out.
+These succulents prefer full sun to partial shade.
+However, try to avoid drastic sunlight changes and full afternoon sun, especially in summer.
 If you are moving your Echeverias outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
-During the winter, when your succulents are inside, put them near the brightest window in your house.
+During the winter, when your succulents are inside, put them near the brightest window in your home.
 They will stretch if they do not have enough sunlight.

 Echeverias are tender succulents.
-Many will tolerate several degrees below freezing, but it is not recommended growing them in the ground if they will be subjected to harsh conditions.
-You can keep them healthy during the cold months by moving them indoors.
-Then, once the threat of frost has passed, move them back outside in the spring.
-Most Echeverias can tolerate cold down to USDA hardiness zones 9a, 20 °F (−6.7 °C).
+Many will tolerate several degrees below freezing but do not grow them in the ground if they are subject to harsh conditions.
+You can keep Echeverias healthy during the winter by moving them indoors.
+Once the threat of frost is over, move your plants back outside in the spring.
+Most Echeverias are cold hardy down to USDA hardiness zone 9a, 20 °F (-6.7 °C).

-The ideal size of a pot for most succulents is that it is about 5 to 10 % bigger than the size of the plant at the surface.
-This means that an Echeveria of around 4 inches (10 cm) in diameter would fit into something that is around 4.5 inches (11 cm) in diameter, or just a little bigger than the rosette.
+The ideal size of a pot for most succulents is 5 to 10 % bigger than the size of the plant at the surface.
+An Echeveria of around 4 inches (10 cm) in diameter would fit into a pot that is about 4.5 inches (11 cm) in diameter, or just a little bigger than the rosette.

 General Care for Echeveria

-The most important part of good Echeveria care is watering.
-Echeverias do not like to be kept too wet, but they also do not like to be kept too dry.
+When and how to water is a crucial part of Echeveria care.
+They do not like to be kept too wet, but they also do not like to be kept too dry.
 Wrinkled leaves indicate the plant needs more water.
 Provide moderate amounts of water from spring to fall.
-Soak and dry method is the preferred schedule for watering Echeverias.
-Let the soil dry out completely before you water again.
-Potted plants should not be left in a wet saucer.
-When you water Echeveria, water the soil and not the rosette.
+The "soak and dry" method is the preferred schedule for watering Echeverias.
+Let the soil dry out before you water again.
+If you have saucers under the pots, make sure after a short time to empty the water.
+When you water your Echeveria, water the soil and not the rosette.

 Echeverias grow well without fertilizer but may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than normal and used less often than recommended.
-Remember that it is a lot easier to over-fertilize succulents than to under-fertilize.
+Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+Remember that it is easier to over-fertilize Echeverias than to under-fertilize.